William Stanley (inventor)

 William Ford Robinson Stanley (2 February 1829 – 14 August 1909) was an English inventor with 78 patents filed in both the United Kingdom and the United States of America.
 He was an engineer who designed and made precision drawing and mathematical instruments, as well as surveying instruments and telescopes, manufactured by his company "William Ford Stanley and Co.
 Ltd."

 Stanley was a skilled architect who designed and founded the UK's first Trades school, Stanley Technical Trades School (now Harris Academy South Norwood), as well as designing the Stanley Halls in South Norwood.
 Stanley designed and built his two homes.
 He was a noted philanthropist, who gave over £80,000 to education projects during the last 15 years of his life.
 When he died, most of his estate, valued at £59,000, was bequeathed to trade schools and students in south London, and one of his homes was used as a children's home after his death, in accordance with his will.

-Stanley was a member of several professional bodies and societies (including the Royal Society of Arts, the Royal Meteorological Society (elected 17 May 1876), the Royal Astronomical Society (elected 9 February 1894) and the British Astronomical Association (elected 31 October 1900)).
+Stanley was a member of several professional bodies and societies, including the Royal Society of Arts, the Royal Meteorological Society (elected 17 May 1876), the Royal Astronomical Society (elected 9 February 1894) and the British Astronomical Association (elected 31 October 1900).
 Besides these activities, he was a painter, musician and photographer, as well as an author of a variety of publications, including plays, books for children, and political treatises.

 Personal life

 Early life

-William Stanley was born on Monday 2 February 1829 in Islington, London, one of nine children of John Stanley (a mechanic and builder) and his wife, Selina Hickman, and a direct descendant of Thomas Stanley, the 17th-century author of History of Philosophy.
+William Stanley was born on Monday 2 February 1829 in Islington, north London, one of nine children of John Stanley (a mechanic and builder) and his wife, Selina Hickman, and a direct descendant of Thomas Stanley, the 17th-century author of History of Philosophy.
 He was baptised on Wednesday 4 March 1829 at St Mary's Church, Islington.
 At the age of 10 Stanley started going regularly to a day school run by a Mr Peil until he was 12.
 From the age of 12 until he was 14, his maternal uncle William Ford Hickman paid for his education at a different school.
 Despite having limited formal learning, Stanley taught himself mathematics, mechanics, astronomy, music, French, geology, chemistry, architecture and theology.
 He attended lessons in technical drawing at the London Mechanics’ Institution (now called Birkbeck College), where he enrolled in 1843, attending engineering and phrenology lessons.

 While living in Buntingford between 1849 and 1854, Stanley founded a literary society with a local chemist.
 They charged a subscription of five shillings a year.
 This was spent on books to form a library which grew to 300 volumes.
 They had many guest speakers, and on one occasion Lord Lytton, the author of The Last Days of Pompeii, came to address the Society on Pompeii.
 Being "intensely interested" in architecture, he submitted a design for a competition in The Builder magazine, but did not win.